This month Status Transportation celebrates Status Truck & Trailer Repair’s first anniversary! We would like to share a story of success!

 We want to invite you to take advantage of all these cost-efficient services that will definitely minimize downtime.
 If you are an owner operator at Status Transportation remember to take advantage of the special rates and discounts we have for you.

 From our team at Status Truck & Trailer Repair, we want to thank you for your loyalty and support during our first year in business.
 We are looking forward to continued success and growth in the years to come.

-Semi truck repairs fall in one of two categories, preventive or corrective.
+Semi truck repair falls in one of two categories, preventive or corrective.
 Preventive maintenance as the title suggests it can keep your semi truck from breaking down.
 On the other hand, corrective maintenance has to do with fixing problems after a breakdown.
-The later tend to be more expensive or require you to spend more time at the shop.
+The latter tend to be more expensive or require you to spend more time at the shop.
 Status Transportation reviews inspections on a quarterly basis to make sure our owner operators are compliant and safe.
 The following truck & trailer maintenance tips will help you to save money and extend the life of your rig.

 Tire pressure may differ depending on a particular tire profile.
 Although some fleet managers inflate at 100 psi to maximize fuel economy, the load carrying capacity may be lower.
 Increase fuel economy by adjusting your tire pressure based on the tire manufacturer’s inflation table and carrying capacity.

 It is normal for tires to deflate due to regular usage, so monitor your tire pressure on a regular basis to prevent blowouts due to creeping air loss.

 It is recommended to establish a strict schedule for oil changes based on the mileage you drive, idle time, weather, etc. After the twelve thousand mile mark, oil starts losing viscosity which can lead to a saturation of metal particles and impurities.
 Regular oil changes can extend your engine’s lifespan by preventing particles from causing gasket separation or overheating.